 In general, tolling involves the imposition of a per-use fee on motorists for a given highway facility.
 Historically, these fees have generally been flat tolls that may vary by number of axles and distance driven, but not by time of day.
 Their primary purpose is to generate revenue.

-Further discussion of tolling as a revenue source from the state and local perspective is provided at AASHTO's Center for Excellence in Project Finance.
-The Center website also provides a State-by-State Map of state-, locally-, and privately-operated toll roads in the United States.
+Further discussion of tolling as a revenue source from the state and local perspective is provided at BATIC Institute: An AASHTO Center for Excellence.
+The BATIC website also provides a State-by-State Map of state-, locally-, and privately-operated toll roads in the United States.

-The IPD Revenue Project Profiles provide numerous examples of pricing involving tolling.
+The Center for Innovative Finance Support Revenue Project Profiles provide numerous examples of pricing involving tolling.